 by Christine Egbert

 In hebraic thought one’s name is one’s destiny.
-With that in mind, let’s trace (biblically) the name of our Messiah, Yeshua, which is a transliteration (a foreign word or name spelled with the closest corresponding English letters) from His original Hebrew name, spelled with the Hebrew letters yod, shin, vav, and ayin.
-To begin our linguistic journey, we must go to Numbers 13:16, for there it recounts how Moses changed the name of Oshea, the son of Nun, to what transliterates into English as Yehoshua, rendered most often in our English Bibles as Jehoshua.
+With that in mind, let’s trace (biblically) the English name of our Messiah, Yeshua, which is a transliteration from His original Hebrew name, spelled with the Hebrew letters yod, shin, vav, and ayin.

 So how do we know that the contracted form of Yehoshua is Yeshua?
-The proof can be found in Nehemiah 8:17 (KJV)
+The proof is found in Nehemiah 8:17 (KJV)